Use this page to customize the settings of the embedded terminal emulator.

 Shell integration works for

 Highlight HTTP links in the terminal and make them clickable.

 Detect and highlight commands that can be used as IDE features instead of running them in the terminal and reading console output.

 When enabled, instead of pressing Enter, which runs the command in the terminal, press Ctrl+Enter to open the corresponding GUI element.
-See Run IDE features from the terminal for details.
+For more information, see Run IDE features from the terminal.

 - Cursor shape